Predicting Exporters with Machine Learning: Introduction

-In the second part of the paper, we discuss how our prediction exercise can be useful to assess the distance of a non-exporter from export status, i.e., how far a firm is from becoming an exporter.
-We suggest looking at baseline predictions to attribute a probabilistic exporting score to a firm, i.e., a score summarising how similar a non-exporter is to benchmark exporters on a scale from $0$ to $1$.
-We believe that such exporting scores could be helpful for trade promotion or trade finance programs.
-Therefore, to illustrate the utility of exporting scores, we classify firms into risk categories and provide a simple back-of-the-envelope calculation for how much cash resources and capital expenses they would need to reach export status.
-We find that increasing cash and capital is needed to reduce the distance from export status.
-For example, in the case of medium-risk firms, when they have just below $50\%$ probability of exporting, we show a need of up to $44\%$ more cash resources and up to $246\%$ more capital expenses to reach full export status.
+Final sections discuss how we see exporting scores applied in practice.
+We suggest looking at baseline predictions to derive a probabilistic exporting score to a firm, i.e., a score summarising how similar a non-exporter is to benchmark exporters on a scale from $0$ to $1$.
+We argue that exporting scores could be helpful for trade promotion or trade finance programmes.
+After aggregation, we show how they can represent an additional tool to describe the trade competitiveness of regions or industries.

-Finally, we show how exporting scores can be used as an additional tool to describe trade competitiveness.
-Once we consider the French case study, we observe that there is high heterogeneity in the potential for exporting across industries and regions.
-For example, the North-West hosts a relatively higher number of potential exporters than the rest of the country.
-A variety of industries presents a high share of potential exporters, including refineries, producers of rubber, plastic, paper products, and manufacturers of basic metals.
+Finally, to briefly illustrate the practical utility of exporting scores, we classify firms into risk categories and provide simple back-of-the-envelope estimates of how much cash resources and capital expenses they would need to reach export status.
+We find that increasing cash and capital is required to reduce the distance from export status.
+For example, in the case of medium-risk firms, i.e., firms that have just below $50\%$ probability of exporting, we show a need for up to $44\%$ more cash resources and up to $246\%$ more capital expenses to reach full export status.

 The remainder of the paper is organized as follows.
 In Section \ref{sec: literature} we relate to previous literature.
 We introduce data and sample coverage in Section \ref{sec: data}, whereas Section \ref{sec: strategy} discusses the empirical strategy.
-Results are commented in Section \ref{sec: results}, and a proposal for using exporting scores is offered in Section \ref{sec: scoring}.
+Results are commented in Section \ref{sec: results}, while robustness checks are discussed in Section \ref{sec: robustness}.
+A specific Section \ref{sec: discontinuous} tests for the sensitivity of predictions to the phenomenon of temporary trade, while the practical use of exporting scores is offered in Section \ref{sec: scoring}.
 Section \ref{sec: conclusions} concludes.